aspiers/linear-tools/README.md

 - Rename the new team label to drop the suffix.

-- If part of a label group, remove the old workspace label group parent if no other issues belong to it, and then rename the new label group parent to drop the suffix.
+Note that if the old workspace label was the last one remaining in a label group, the group won't be automatically deleted, which also prevents dropping the team name suffix from the new team label group.
+So if you want those final bits of cleanup, you'll have to do them manually.

+In the future, these could be added to the automation by querying the `children` field on the workspace label group to check if there are any other labels remaining in the group, and if not, deleting the group and renaming the corresponding team label group.

 # License